Shawnee: 18th century

-Prior to 1754, the Shawnee had a headquarters at Shawnee Springs at modern-day Cross Junction, Virginia.
+Prior to 1754, the Shawnee maintained a headquarters at Shawnee Springs in present-day Cross Junction, Virginia.
 The father of the later chief Cornstalk held his council there.
-Several other Shawnee villages were located in the northern Shenandoah Valley: at Moorefield, West Virginia, on the North River; and on the Potomac at Cumberland, Maryland.
-In 1753, the Shawnee on the Scioto River in the Ohio Country sent messengers to those still in the Shenandoah Valley, suggesting that they cross the Alleghenies to join the people further west, which they did the following year.
-The community known as Shannoah (Lower Shawneetown) on the Ohio River increased to around 1,200 people by 1750.
+Several additional Shawnee villages were located throughout the northern Shenandoah Valley, including at Moorefield, West Virginia, along the North River, and on the Potomac at Cumberland, Maryland.
+In 1753, Shawnee living along the Scioto River in the Ohio Country sent messengers to those remaining in the Shenandoah Valley, urging them to cross the Alleghenies and join their western communities; they did so the following year.
+The settlement known as Shannoah (Lower Shawneetown) on the Ohio River grew to approximately 1,200 inhabitants by 1750.

 "[I] saw four Indian Chiefs of the Shawnee Nation, who have been at War with the Virginians this summer (i.e. 1774), but have made peace with them, and they are sending these people to Williamsburg as hostages.
 They are tall, manly, well-shaped men, of a Copper colour with black hair, quick piercing eyes, and good features.
 They have rings of silver in their nose and bobs to them which hang over their upper lip.
 Their ears are cut from the tips two thirds of the way round and the piece extended with brass wire till it touches their shoulders, in this part they hang a thin silver plate, wrought in flourishes about three inches diameter, with plates of silver round their arms and in the hair, which is all cut off except a long lock on the top of the head.
 They are in white men's dress, except breeches which they refuse to wear, instead of which they have a girdle round them with a piece of cloth drawn through their legs and turned over the girdle, and appears like a short apron before and behind.
 All the hair is pulled from their eyebrows and eyelashes and their faces painted in different parts with Vermilion.
 They walk remarkably straight and cut a grotesque appearance in this mixed dress."